ThomasRedstone/ServerBuild/README.md

     - vmware

-If this works depends on how the config file is setup, if it only specifies one vagrant box image then you might have to use the specified architecture.
+If this works depends on how the config file is setup, if it only specifies one vagrant box image then you might have to use the specified provider.

 ###config

-This specifies the name of the config file you want to use, you can use one of the existing ones (legacy (CentOS 6) or amazon (loosely based on Amazon linux 2015.03, but really it's CentOS 7).
+This specifies the name of the config file you want to use, you can use one of the existing ones: CentOS 6, CentOS 7 or Ubuntu 1404, they live inside the distros folder, if the distro you want isn't here, feel free to submit a pull request with a new configuration file.

 ###gitUsername

-If there is a repository specified in your app.yml, this will be used to clone it, and the script will prompt for a password (so we're not keeping passwords in the config files that you may be distributing, though Git will still save it to the git config file)
+If there is a repository specified in your app.yml, this will be used to clone it, and the script will prompt for a password (so we're not keeping passwords in the config files that you may be distributing, though Git will still save it to the git config file).